AaryanAnand10/Income-Tracker-/README.md

 We would like to express our gratitude to the open-source community and contributors for making this project possible.

-Happy managing your finances with the Personal Finance Management App!
+Happy managing your finances with the Personal Finance Management App!!